 1. Cage – My number one choice would be a pet pen.
-These can be purchased on Amazon for around $40.
+These can be purchased on Amazon for around $35.
 You can use a mattress pad under a blanket to keep your floor safe and then set it up just like a cage.
 It gives them more space and is also easier to pick the bunny up.
 As far as a cage goes I highly recommend one with a pull out tray with a wire bottom vs. a plastic bottom.
-Tractor Supply has them for around $40 and Walmart online has them also for the same price.
-Here are some options.....
+Please see my Bunny Supply page for links to different cages I recommend.

 2. Litter box – I recommend the one for kittens or a dish pan.

-3. Litter for litter box – Horse bedding pine pellets from Tractor Supply work great.
+3. Litter for litter box – Pine or paper pellets.
+Tractor Supply has a horse bedding pine pellet that works great.
 They are about $5.98 for a 40 lb bag.
-If you don't have one local to you you can also use any type of pine pellets.

 5. Water bowl or bottle